scottchiesa/UKB_RAP_Getting_Started/README.md

 It may now ask you to upgrade and give you a command to copy and paste.
 Do this if it happens.

+Check if it has installed properly by typing

+`dx --version`

-Check if it has installed properly by typing `dx --version` and see if something like `dx-toolkit 0.360.0` appears.
-If it doesn't, it is probably because your computer doesn't know the path to find it, so this has to be updated manually.
+If something like dx-toolkit 0.360.0 appears, you should be good to go.
+If it doesn't, it is probably because your computer doesn't know the path for where to find it, so this has to be updated manually.

-To dothis, first check where it has installed by typing
+To do this, first check where it has installed by typing

 `pip show dxpy`